SAP S/4HANA Output Management: A Look at the Architecture and Tools

 BRF+: The Role of the Business Rule Framework plus in Output Management

-In S/4HANA Output Management, the entire logic for **finding output parameters** is no longer mapped in the classic condition technique (NAST), but centrally controlled by the **Business Rule Framework plus (BRF+)**.
+In S/4HANA Output Management, the entire logic for **finding output parameters** is no longer mapped in the classic condition technique (NAST), but instead centrally controlled by the **Business Rule Framework plus (BRF+)**.

 - When an output order is created (e.g. after posting an invoice).